adammlarge/alarge.net/content/authors/admin/_index.md

 # Interests to show in About widget
 Interests:
-- Sensation and Perception
-- Learning and Plasticity
+- Learning (in both human and machines)
 - Language Processing
+- Data Modeling

 # Education to show in About widget
 Education: